Wet Benches (Nanopatterning Cleanroom)

 In order to become a qualified user of the NPC Wet Benches, you need to follow each of these steps in the order as listed here:

 - Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.

-- Read the Wet Bench Bay Standard Operating Procedures.
+- Read the Wet Bench Room Standard Operating Procedures.

-- Pass (100%) the Wet Bench Safety Quiz that reviews wet bench safety and procedures.
+- Pass (100%) and complete the Wet Bench Safety Quiz and New User Intake Form.